videntifier/hackathon/README.md

 Before using Videntify, you need to edit your hosts file.

-If you are on Windows, this file is located in
+If you are on Windows, right click on notepad and select "Run as Administrator", then open the file

     C:\Windows\System32\drivers\etc\hosts

 If you are on Linux this file is located in

     /etc/hosts